coderefinery/coderefinery.org/content/about/project.md

 thus following the FAIR principles.

-Through our spin-off project [Nordic-RSE](https://nordic-rse.org), we serve as a hub for research software engineers in the Nordic countries, namely in Iceland, Denmark, Norway, Sweden, Finland and Estonia.
+Through our spin-off project [Nordic-RSE](https://nordic-rse.org), we serve as a hub for research software engineers in the Nordic countries, namely in Iceland, Denmark, Norway, Sweden, Finland, and Estonia.

-From 2016-10-01 to 2021-10-31, CodeRefinery received funding from [NeIC](https://neic.no/) and delivered a large number of face to face and online workshops to the Nordic Community.
-After that point, we are a community project seeking volunteers to sustain what we have accomplished in the first five years.
+We are a community project seeking volunteers to sustain what we have accomplished in the first five years.

+## Key facts

+- Funded by the [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) (October 2016 to February 2025)
+- Project manager: Radovan Bast
+- Over 30 workshops held with over 1500 participants (see [past workshops](/workshops/past/) and [statistics](/about/statistics/))
+- [GitLab service](/repository/): Over 300 active users, 175 groups, with over 400 active projects

 ## CodeRefinery and [The Carpentries](https://carpentries.org/)